 Women's football

-The economic factor, but also the competitive and social ones, the keys to the escape of players from the F League to the Women's Super League
+The economic factor, but also the competitive and social ones, the keys to the flight of players from Liga F to the Women's Super League

-BarcelonaMariona Caldentey, Jana Fernández, Laia Codina, Lucía Corrales… These are just some of the names of footballers who in recent years have swapped Barça for England.
-A phenomenon increasingly frequent among Spanish female footballers.
+BarcelonaMariona Caldentey, Jana Fernández, Laia Codina, Lucía Corrales… These are just a few names of footballers who in recent years have swapped Barça for England.
+A phenomenon that is becoming increasingly frequent among Spanish female footballers.
 The conditions and opportunities in the Women’s Super League (WSL) – the name given to the English top division – are becoming increasingly attractive for players, who decide to embark on a new adventure in search of more competitive projects.

-In recent days, three Barça names have once again been linked with a move to England: Ona Batlle, Mapi León and Alexia Putellas.
-In the case of the Catalan full-back, she is reportedly close to finalizing her signing for Arsenal, according to ESPN, where she would reunite with Mariona.
-In the case of the other two footballers, London City Lionesses – one of the teams looking to strengthen its position in the top division with the backing of Olympique de Lyon owner Michelle Kang – has reportedly sounded out the Aragonese centre-back and the midfielder from Mollet del Vallès.
+In recent days, three Barça names have again been mentioned as heading to England: Ona Batlle, Mapi León, and Alexia Putellas.
+In the case of the Catalan full-back, she would be close to finalizing her transfer to Arsenal, according to ESPN, where she would reunite with Mariona.
+In the case of the other two footballers, London City Lionesses – one of the teams looking to strengthen in the top division under the ownership of Olympique de Lyon's Michelle Kang – would have sounded out the Aragonese centre-back and the midfielder from Mollet del Vallès.
 However, Alexia wants to continue at Barça, as explained by Mundo Deportivo.

 Cargando